Augustus Granville Dill: Talented tenth

 After Reconstruction, the two prevailing schools of thought regarding education and labor of the black American were those espoused by W. E. B. Du Bois and Booker T. Washington.
 These two scholars had opposing ideas on how the African American should fight for equality.
 Washington believed in an industrial education and in putting aside concerns about civil rights until after economic advancement had been achieved, while Du Bois believed in a classical education, and envisioned a future wherein educated African Americans he called the "talented tenth" would lead the African American out of inequality.
 Granville is an example of the "talented tenth" Du Bois believed in.
 His contributions were mostly made by organizing rather than being a part of labor unions themselves.
 Dill's efforts also signify the African American contribution to labor.
 With his education, he advanced in the ranks of the NAACP as editor of The Crisis.
 He helped gain recognition for the racial inequalities present in employment and labor.

+Personal life and death

+Dill never married.
+He died at age 73 in Louisville, Kentucky, where he had moved in 1951 to live with his widowed sister.